 Virginia Tech

 Higher Education Opportunity Act

 Switzerland Campus - Steger Center

-Fire Safety Annual Compliance Report for 2015
+Fire Safety Annual Compliance Report for 2016

 The properties located on the Switzerland Campus of Virginia Tech (the Steger Center for International Scholarship, Steger Center) consist of Villa Maderni (an approximately 260 year old building), annexed renovated stables (used as classroom), new building featuring classrooms, multipurpose room, storage, mechanical room surrounded by a large garden.
-All of the properties listed belong to Virginia Tech Foundation.
+All of the properties listed belong to the Virginia Tech Foundation.
 The main building was renovated in 1993- the construction-renovation work on the old stables area and the expansion were terminated in June 2014.
-In addition to the Villa Maderni, Steger Center also maintains rental contracts for apartments at the Piazza Grande I I (notice given for February 2015) and substituted with apartment in via G. Motta 15 (apt.
+In addition to the Villa Maderni, Steger Center also maintains rental contracts for apartments at the Piazza Grande II (notice given for February 2015) and substituted with apartment in via G. Motta 15 (apt.
 B), via Franscini 2, via Carlo Maderno I, via Settala 7, and via G. Motta 15 (apt.
 A).

 The 2014 new Steger Center buildings include classroom spaces, office spaces, a library, a housing facility with residential space for 32 students, dining facility (with a professional kitchen), storage, and a built-in independent apartment.
 The Fire Protection Equipment in the primary building was upgraded during the last renovation in 1993 in order to meet all applicable Swiss laws and regulations and in 2011 an additional upgrade included installation of a fire alarm system (with centralized smoke detectors) and fire rated doors.
-The fire rated doors project is still in-progress to adjust it to the new needs of renovation and expansion project and will be terminated by end of 2015.